 Rebecca Morris: 2001–2022 was first organized by James for the Institute of Contemporary Art, Los Angeles (ICA LA).
 Rather than present the 21-year survey of Morris’ work chronologically, James ordered the works according to the artist’s catalog of discursive influences and formal signifiers: grids, lines, atomized or dispersed marks, patterns, and organic shapes.
 The resulting presentation centered Morris’ visual language and nonlinear approach to formal revision, response, and refusal.

 Rebecca Morris, Untitled (#10–20), 2020.
 Oil on canvas.
-Private collection, New York.
+Courtesy of private collection, New York.
 Photo credit: Lee Tyler Thompson.

 In her new role, James will bring the exhibition to the Museum of Contemporary Art Chicago (MCA Chicago), leveraging an opportunity to expand and revise the exhibition, in part through the inclusion of works from local and regional collections.
 Morris’ longstanding relationships in Chicago extend from her study of painting at the School of the Art Institute, Chicago, and solo exhibition at The Renaissance Society (2005).
 Her work is represented in the collection of the MCA, and has also been included in two prior exhibitions at the Museum, Phantom Limb: Approaches to Painting Today (2012) and West by Midwest (2018).

-Rebecca Morris: 2001–2022 is accompanied by a publication designed by Lorraine Wild of Green Dragon Office, Los Angeles, in close collaboration with the artist.
+Rebecca Morris: 2001–2022 is accompanied by a forthcoming publication designed by Lorraine Wild of Green Dragon Office, Los Angeles, in close collaboration with the artist.
 The fully illustrated volume, expected to be released in late 2023, will be the most comprehensive book on the artist to date, with essays by James, Anthony Elms, Alex Jen, Camilla McHugh, and Hamza Walker, offering an extensive review of her practice and its place within contemporary art.